 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Michigan State University is a wonderful decision for students pursuing an International Relations & National Security degree.
-Michigan State University international relations & national security graduates earn 35.1% more than the typical international relations student.
+Students who graduate from this program report average early career wages of international relations and mid-career wages of $123,693.
 Located in East Lansing, Michigan, this university is ideal for learners who blossom in an urban atmosphere.

 Calvin College is a wonderful option for students pursuing an International Relations & National Security degree.
 The surrounding area of a significant urban center is tremendous for students looking for enough chances for networking, experience, and life.

 It's hard to find a better school than Central Michigan University if you wish to study International Relations & National Security.
-Students who have fun with a more slow-paced life will treasure the school's setting in the smallish town of Mount Pleasant, Michigan.
+With more than 20,000 students, this institution is one of the largest schools in the nation.

 Oakland University is among your best bets if you're planning on studying International Relations & National Security.
 The specific location of Rochester Hills, Michigan, is nice for college students who favor a quieter, suburban area.